 The optimal number of repetitions $M_{i}$ to achieve a certain precision $\epsilon$ is \cite{wecker2015progress, rubin2018application}:

-where $N$ is the total number of samples.
-Since the number of terms in equation \ref{eq:qubit_H} scales as $\mathcal{O}(N_{o}^{4})$, the total number of measurements required will scale as $\mathcal{O}(N_{o}^{6}/\epsilon^{2})$, where chemical accuracy is defined as $\epsilon = 1~{\rm kcal/mol}$ ($1.6$ $mHa$), the accuracy required to match typical thermochemical experiments.
+where $M$ is the total number of measurements.
+Since the number of terms in equation \ref{eq:qubit_H} scales as $\mathcal{O}(N_{\text{orb}}^{4})$, the total number of measurements required will scale as $\mathcal{O}(N_{\text{orb}}^{6}/\epsilon^{2})$, where chemical accuracy is defined as $\epsilon = 1~{\rm kcal/mol}$ ($1.6$ $mHa$), the accuracy required to match typical thermochemical experiments.
 Wecker \textit{et al.} showed that to obtain energy estimates for \ce{HeH+}, \ce{BeH2} and \ce{H2O} requires $10^{8}-10^{9}$ samples to achieve an error of $1$ $mHa$ \cite{wecker2015progress}.
-This implies that the number of measurements required is an obstacle for experimental implementations of VQE to the number of qubits currently available on NISQ devices.
+This implies that the number of measurements required is an obstacle for experimental implementations of VQE to the number of qubits currently available on NISQ devices \cite{google2020hartree}.
 For example, take the experimental implementation of VQE by Hempel \textit{et al.}, which took $20$ $ms$ to perform each VQE repetition on a trapped ion quantum computer \cite{hempel2018quantum}.
 To obtain the ground state energy of \ce{H2}, in a minimal basis to within chemical accuracy, of order $14000$ repetitions were needed and $4.6$ minutes of averaging required.
-Recently, the largest implementation of VQE to date was only able to make use of $12$ qubits out of $53$ available~\cite{google2020hartree}.

 Various approaches have been proposed for reducing the total number of samples required by VQE ~\cite{kandala2017hardware, verteletskyi2020measurement,izmaylov2019revising, cotler2020quantum, bonet2019nearly, gokhale2019n, jena2019pauli, huggins2019efficient, gokhale2019minimizing}.
 In this paper, we focus on the unitary partitioning procedure independently proposed by Verteletskyi \textit{et al.} \cite{izmaylov2019unitary} and Zhao \textit{et al.} \cite{zhao2019measurement}.
 The main idea of this approach is to partition the qubit Hamiltonian into groups of $n$-fold Pauli operators whose linear combination is unitary.
 The overall operator represented by these sums can then be measured at once using additional coherent resources.
 In this work, we compare two different circuit realizations of unitary partitioning, as proposed in \cite{zhao2019measurement}.